philjackson/twerp/README.md

 # options

+ * --help: Help!
  * --exit-on-failure: Exit as soon as a class fails.
  * --no-colour: Turn off colour output.
  * --no-color: Turn off colour output if you're American.
  * --match-class: Only run classes whose names match STRING.
  * --match-function: Only run functions whose names match STRING.
+ * --runner: How output should be formatted. --help for a list.